 In my last post, I threw down a gauntlet.
 I listed what I call the Big Five – outcomes we risk when encountering a patient's unexpected negative outcome and/or professional litigation.
 These are the outcomes I aspire for us to learn to minimize and surpass.
+I spend time coaching and speaking on these subjects precisely to help physicians avert these outcomes for themselves.

 Today I want to dive a little deeper into what the Big Five look like in everyday practice.